hazimrzk/CovAid/README.md

 Our team collected case statistics from Kementerian Kesihatan Malaysia (KKM) and performed analytics to offer useful visualization of data to the users.
 The result is shown to end users in the form of mobile app.

+The project was developed with at its [original remote repository](https://github.com/CovAid-EEUM/covaid).
+As it is private, the project is reuploaded here for code-reviewing purposes.

 ### Technologies

 - Data Scraping - Python